-• A letter from the local zoning administrator (or chief elected official in localities without a zoning administrator) identifying the Project and containing all of the following:
+As evidence of the PUD status, the application must include a letter from the local zoning administrator (or chief elected official in localities without a zoning administrator) identifying the Project and containing all of the following:

 - 1) The location of the Site(s) (e.g. address or street crossings); and - 2) A description of the Project (including number of units, proposed use, and whether it is new construction, rehabilitation, or both); and - 3) A written explanation of the PUD approval process; and - 4) Evidence the PUD process has been initiated; and - 5) Evidence of which stage in the PUD approval process the Project has reached; and - 6) Evidence that the PUD will be reviewed in a timely manner, including any available dates.